General employment at PAAM involves giving back to the community, working with local artists, and assisting with special events.

 To file a complaint of discrimination, write USDA Director, Office of Civil Rights, 1400 Independence Avenue, S.W., Washington, D.C.
 20250-9410, or call 800.795.3272 (voice), or 202.720.6382 (TDD)

-Programs for adults and youth include our intensive summer program, and fall, winter and spring classes; the Lenore Ross Curating Program for local schools and teachers; and our award-winning Art Reach, Art on the Edge …Learn more
+Programs for adults and youth include our intensive summer program, and year round workshops; the Lenore Ross Curating Program for local schools and teachers; and our award-winning Art Reach, Art on the Edge and Reaching …Learn more

 We are always hiring models for Life Drawing and various workshops.